Online Learning and Control for Data-Augmented Quadrotor Model: PHYSICS-BASED QUADROTOR MODELLING

-The quadrotor's rotors are collocated on the $xy$-plane of the $\{B\}$ frame going through the center of mass of the quadrotor.
+The quadrotor's rotors are collocated on the $xy$-plane of the $\{B\}$ frame, which is centered in the center of mass of the quadrotor.
 The rotors are numbered $0$ to $3$ in a clockwise direction when seen from the positive $\bm{z}_B$ direction.
-Furthermore, the $\bm{x}_B$ axis is pointing forward, in between the zeroth and the third rotor as seen in \figref{fig:drone}. \dothis{Describe the rotation between the $x_B$ and the rotors better}
+Furthermore, the $\bm{x}_B$ axis is pointing forward, in between the zeroth and the third rotor as seen in \figref{fig:drone}.